SonicStark/SanitizerSymbolizerTool/README.md

 ### Quick start

 Include *sanitizer_symbolizer_tool.h* in your project, use those APIs and link with the library built before when compiling.
-Also your final executable needs to be linked to the standard C++ library, otherwise you will get undefined references.
+If you use the static library, your final executable will need to link with standard C++ library, otherwise you will get undefined references.

 For *llvm-symbolizer*, you need a version of it that is not too old - at least from *LLVM version 12.0.1* after some tests.
 Otherwise `SanSymTool_init` will fail since some command line options are not supported.